Discovering Multiagent Learning Algorithms with Large Language Models: Experimental Evaluation

-To assess the robustness of the evolved mechanism, we evaluated SHOR-PSRO on a Test Set comprising larger and more complex game variants.
-The results, illustrated in Figure~\ref{fig:results_psro}, highlight the algorithm's generalization capabilities.
+As shown in Figure~\ref{fig:results_psro}, SHOR-PSRO ranks among the top performers across both the training set and the test set.
+In simpler domains like 3-player Kuhn Poker, SHOR-PSRO achieves exploitability levels ($< 10^{-3}$) significantly faster than PRD or RM.
 In 3-player Leduc Poker, the meta-game landscape becomes significantly more chaotic due to multi-agent dynamics.
 Despite this, SHOR-PSRO consistently matches or outperforms the best-performing baselines.
-In the most demanding test case, Liar's Dice (6 sides), SHOR-PSRO demonstrates a clear advantage.
-While static solvers struggle with the expanded branching factor, the hybrid solver's ability to bias towards "smoothed best pure strategies" allows it to navigate the expanded game graph efficiently.
-The results suggest that the evolved evaluation-time asymmetry—using a fixed, low-noise configuration for measurement—ensures that the exploitability metric accurately reflects the population's growing strength without being obscured by exploration noise.
+In the most demanding test case, Liar's Dice (6 sides), SHOR-PSRO also demonstrates a clear advantage.

-Overall, SHOR-PSRO proves to be a highly robust meta-solver, capable of generalizing to unseen game topologies without requiring manual re-tuning of its annealing schedules.
-As shown in Figure~\ref{fig:psro_all_games} in the Appendix, \textbf{SHOR-PSRO matches or surpasses state-of-the-art performances in 8 of the 11 games}.